Cho'Gath Build Guide by PsiGuard

 The mana cost is 30 at all ranks, which is really really low.
 You'll want to be using Vorpal Spikes pretty much any time you're autoattacking, unless you're freezing a minion wave for your ally.
 Spam this as much as possible when clearing the jungle and make sure to cast it often in fights.
 We'll be maxing E first, so this is also your most reliable source of damage outside of Feast.

 The slow on this spell is pretty decent, so it can help you set up Rupture and slow people down for your allies.
 Use Stalker's Blade's Chilling Smite to get close, then Vorpal Spikes to keep your target slowed.
-In team fights, you can hit multiple opponents for decent damage and a large AoE slow, which applies Font of Life, so you'll be healing your team at the same time!
+In team fights, you can hit multiple opponents for decent damage and a large AoE slow.

 A nice feature of this ability is that the range is calculated from edge-to-edge.
 What this means is that when you're really big because of Feast, Gargoyle Stoneplate, Elixir of Iron and maybe even Lulu's Wild Growth, you'll be gaining a lot more range on your E spikes.